Mạn Đàm về

 my Heart ...

 YOU MUST LIVE (1)

-The dam of Yen-Phu, one summer afternoon.
+On the dike of Yen-Phu, one summer afternoon.

 It was the beginning of the rising, and the waters of the Red River were so tumultuous that they seemed to be on the point of swirling away the small island in the middle of the riverbed.
 Tree trunks and dead branches, torn away from the forest, floated adrift in the middle of a current of reddish water and formed like a continuous chain of small boats slipping at full speed toward an unknown destination.

-Standing on the dam, Thuc, the mason, followed the wooden fragments with a glance of covetousness.
+Standing on the dike, Thuc, the mason, followed the wooden fragments with a glance of covetousness.
 Then, turning over, he looked fixedly at his wife in an interrogative air.
 Scrutinizing the river then the sky, the woman shook her head and said with a sigh: